You are here

 Figure 2.
 A zippered veil attached to a beekeeping jacket.
 These veils are attached with two zippers to full-body coveralls or jackets.
 Each zipper secures half the circumference of the collar.
 Once zipped shut, it is virtually impossible for bees to sting your face.

 As with veils, beekeepers have several options for protective clothing.
 Minimally, you should wear long-sleeved shirts and white or khaki pants.
 These light colors are less likely to trigger a defensive response from bees.
-Avoid black and dark blue clothing and any high-contrasting colors.
-Areas of high-contrasting colors, especially those with crisp borders between the color extremes, often receive the greatest number of stings.
+Avoid black and dark blue clothing and any highly contrasting colors.
+Areas of highly contrasting colors, especially those with crisp borders between the color extremes, often receive the greatest number of stings.
 Examples of sharp contrast lines include a black belt against light-colored pants, a dark watch band against a light-skinned wrist, and a white watch band against a dark-skinned wrist.
 White coveralls can greatly reduce the number of stings because they conceal lines of contrast that the bees might otherwise see.
 White coveralls made from cotton can be very protective, but they can also be hot to wear in the summer heat.
 Some manufacturers make double-mesh bee suits or jackets that provide ventilation for the whole body.

 Clothing texture can make a difference in the number of stings received.
 Coarse-textured clothing, such as heavy cotton coveralls or shirts, provide worker bees a rough surface they can easily grab as they attempt to sting.
 Slick materials, such as some of the newer synthetics, do not allow the bees to get as good a grip for planting their stings.
 Many of these materials are also lighter and more breathable than clothing made from natural fibers.